 Global CSS file

-Effective use of CSS classes in Kianda
+Effective Use of CSS Classes

 .tile {